-Below is an index of the core competencies and accompanying learning topics.
-Each core competency - organized into modules - includes 2-4 learning objectives, which ultimately should be tailored and customized based on the focus of the program.
+Below is an index of the core competencies and accompanying learning topics covered in this curriculum outline.
+Each core competency represents a course module and each learning topic -of which includes 2-4 learning objectives - ultimately should be tailored and customized based on the focus of the program.

 - 1. Introduction to New Models of Care and Healthcare Trends

 - a.
 Overview of the US healthcare system

 - b.
 Introduction to care coordination

 - c.
 New models of care

 - 2. Interdisciplinary Teams

 - a.
 Working on interdisciplinary teams

 - b.
 Building positive relationships on a team

 - c.
 Communication with team members

 - d.
 Participating in team huddles

 - e.
 Dealing with team conflict

 - 3. Person-Centeredness and Communication

 - a.
 Defining person-centered care planning

 - b.
 Recognizing family and patient needs

 - c.
 Communication and patient engagement techniques (part 1)

 - d.
 Communication and patient engagement techniques (part 2)

 - e.
 Health literacy

 - 4. Chronic Disease and Social Determinants of Health

 - a.
 Overview of chronic disease and co-morbidities (part 1)

 - b.
 Overview of chronic disease and co-morbidities (part 2)

 - c.
 Social determinants of health

 - d.
 Self-management

 - 5. Cultural Competence

 - a.
 Recognizing patients' families' cultural needs/factors that may affect their choices or engagement

 - b.
 Communicating with patients and families in a culturally competent manner

+- c.
+Recognizing and acting on potential biases in an appropriate manner

 - 6. Ethics and Professional Boundaries

 - a.
 Ethical and responsible decision-making

 - b.
 Professional boundaries

 - 7. Quality Improvement

 - a.
 The quality improvement process

 - b.
 Quality improvement methods and processes

 - 8. Community Orientation

 - a.
 Connecting patients and families to community resources

 - b.
 Supporting families as they seek resources in the community

 - 9. Health Information Technology, Documentation and Confidentiality

 - a.
 Basic technology skills and the electronic health record

 - b.
 Documentation

 - c.
 Confidentiality and guidelines